buserror/mii_emu/README.md

  * A2Desktop PT3 player doesn't see keypresses.
  * Sometimes the emulator goes in 'slow mode', ie 0.2MHz.
 Likely the frame scheduler playing up.
  * Thats' about it really, all the other things I tried work
+ * Joystick support is a bit limited, no 'mapping' I used a (USB) 8bitdo NES30 Pro, and it works, but it's not perfect.
+But, I can play choplifter with it, so it's good enough for now...

 ## What it could do with
  * Not sure about keeping Nuklear, it does a lot bit it's hard work customizing anything